PenguinManGaming/HolyPaint/README.md

 ## Run it inside TempleOS
 * Use redseafs for Linux or redseaexplorer for Windows and turn the folder into a ISO file
 * Put the ISO as CD on Temple OS
-* Go to T: and then execute Run.HC.z
+* Go to T: and then execute HolyPaint.HC.z

 ## How to use it
 **Left click** Draws